PalisadoesFoundation/talawa-docs/docs/git-guide/gitworkflow.md

 Working with git can be organized by creating a branch for each issue or feature.
 Recall from [how Git is different](https://zulip.readthedocs.io/en/latest/git/the-git-difference.html) that Git is designed for lightweight branching and merging.
 You can and should create as many branches as you’d like.

-First, make sure your `develop` branch is up-to-date with Talawa upstream [see how](#keep-your-fork-up-to-date)
+First, make sure your `develop` branch is up-to-date with Talawa upstream [(see how)](#keep-your-fork-up-to-date)

-Next from your `develop` branch, create a new branch, though it is recommended to provide a descriptive name that relates to your feature or issue, but you can name it anything
+Next from your `develop` branch, create a new branch.We recommended naming your branch a descriptive name relating to your feature or issue.

 ```
 $ git checkout develop